Lake Louise Hikes: 10 Trails We Recommend as Locals

 The 10 Best Hikes in Lake Louise

-With magnificent views, a variety of Rocky Mountain landscapes and several historic tea houses, Lake Louise is one of our favorite hiking areas in all of Banff National Park.
+With magnificent views, a variety of Rocky Mountain landscapes and several historic tea houses, Lake Louise is one of our favourite hiking areas in all of Banff National Park.
+We’ve been hiking around Lake Louise for decades, and have developed some personal favourites.
 While some other Banff websites list ALL the Lake Louise hiking trails, we have done the work for you and narrowed our list down to include only the best Lake Louise hiking trails.

-Looking at our list of the best Lake Louise hikes, it’s near impossible to list them from best-to-worst, as they are all amazing hikes. but we’ve given it a try.
-We’ve listed them in order of our favorite hikes, but in all honesty, any of the Lake Louise hikes on this list are worth doing.
+Looking at our list of the best Lake Louise hikes, it’s near impossible to list them from best-to-worst, as they are all amazing hikes, but we’ve given it a try.
+We’ve listed them in order of our personal favourite hikes, but in all honesty, any of the Lake Louise hikes on this list are worth doing.

 Read More